heejae0811/heejae0811/README.md

 ### 🧗 AI Climbing Coach

-An AI-powered climbing performance analysis and coaching system developed as part of my graduate research.
+An AI-based climbing performance analysis and coaching system developed as part of my graduate research.

 **Tech Stack**